You Make Me Feel...: Composition

 Singer Sabi is featured on the track.

 "You Make Me Feel" was written by Steve Mac and Ina Wroldsen and produced by Mac.
 The song finds Gabe Saporta singing of looking for his soul mate.

 "Obviously, some of my personal drama was about feeling alone, and feeling like I was searching the world for the right person".
 "And one of the things we want for this song and this record – even though it has personal stuff in it – is to be something everyone can relate to, and I think that the concept of people trying to find the right person is something that's universal."

 The song is written in common time, maintaining a dance-beat tempo.
 It has a chord progression of Gm–Dm–B♭–E♭/B♭–F/C. The song is set in the key of B major.
 Backed up by a simple beat and minimal synth arrangement, Saporta sings about finding the girl he has been missing: "Girl, I've been all over the world looking for you / I'm known for taking what I think I deserve, and you're overdue."
 Sabi, provides the chorus and the "la-la-la-la-la" melody that carries the song as Saporta sings "You make me feel so...", but never quite finishes the thought.
+MTV described the sound as "club-friendly," which Saporta said in response, "this song is a little easier to digest for the fans of ours that only knew 'Good Girls Go Bad'."
+In a separate interview with Alternative Press, he stated the group "tried to replicate" the sound of "Good Girls Go Bad" for "You Make Me Feel...".
 According to Monica Herrera, a writer from Rolling Stone, the song has a riff that suggests Pink's "Raise Your Glass".